bhumi051/citrus-android-sdk/README.md

 * Fetch Saved cards of user
 * Delete Cards
 * Send Money
-* Logout your user from App
 * Withdraw your Money

 <h5>Few more points on SDK V3</h5>
 ___
    * SDK response time optimization-  over 5x faster response compared to V2
    * Everything is Object now.
 No more JSON parsing required.
-   * Improved WebView.
-WebView is handled by SDK.
-   * Uniform responses from SDK across different API’s
+   * Integrated Flash, a unique way to make payments on mobile.
-   * Support for Citrus Cash.
+   * Support for Citrus Wallet.
-   * Added support to gradle/Android Studio
    * Less Integration Time Required.
    * Zero click payment using Citrus Cash.